unicode-org/message-format-wg/exploration/name-shadowing.md

 declared names that would confuse translators and others.
 This would mean that we provide no defense on the syntax level.

-### All Variables are Mutable; Shared Namespace
+### All Variable Names Can Be Shadowed; Shared Namespace

 **This is the current design.**
-A declaration can overwrite any passed in (external) value, either by adding annotation or by completely replacing the value.
+A declaration can override any passed in (external) variable with any other value, with or without an annotation.
-Further, one declaration can modify or completely overwrite a previous annotation.
+Further, a declaration can override any previous declaration of the same variable with a completely different value.
+In other words, name shadowing is allowed.

 There are no warnings or errors produced when this occurs, even when it is unintentional.

-If variables are mutable and namespaces are shared, it's easy to write a message that never fails but does produce unintended or unexpected results (from the caller's point of view).
+If variables can be shadowed and namespaces are shared, it's easy to write a message that never fails but does produce unintended or unexpected results (from the caller's point of view).

 ```